fraggerfox/countdown-timer/README.md

 ### Changes from original

-* Timer is no longer restricted to 20 Minutes maximum, has been extended to 40 Minutes.
+* Timer is no longer restricted to 20 Minutes maximum, has been extended to 60 Minutes.

+* The interval increments are 5 Minutes, instead of 1 minute, this was done to avoid the rather long drop down list.

 * Removed the Google Analytics and related scripts.